Fractional CMO

 Over time, the Fractional CMO role has evolved from “part-time marketing advisor” to embedded growth leader.
 Modern Fractional CMOs commonly own revenue KPIs (pipeline created, win rate, CAC/LTV, payback period), orchestrate AI-enabled marketing programs, and lead cross-functional initiatives with sales, product, and customer success.
 In B2B sales development environments, especially those using outsourced SDR partners like SalesHive, the Fractional CMO is the person who connects strategy, messaging, data, and execution into a coherent engine that reliably produces sales-ready meetings and revenue.

-The upside of getting fractional cmo right
+The upside of getting Fractional CMO right

 What teams gain when this is run well as part of a disciplined outbound motion.